lssFC/pageObjectFactory/Readme.md

 3. For running a test is done: open project left click and select  Run As –> TestNG test.

-To Check Test Run result.
+To Check Test Run result:

 HTML test report will be available at( Location path :< user dir> \test-output\emailable-report.html) All Pass and failed test cases are available with screenshot.
 All the test cases are the pass result  and the result is also visible in TestNG